adlnet/xAPI-Spec/xAPI.md

 	</tr>
 	<tr>
 		<td><a href="#acturi">id</a></td><td>URI</td>
-		<td>MAY be a URL, which points to the logical definition of the activity.
+		<td>Required.
+MAY be a URL, which points to the logical definition of the activity.
 		This MAY point to metadata or the URL for the activity</td>
 	</tr>
 	<tr>
 		<td><a href="#actdef">definition</a></td>
-		<td>Activity Definition Object</td>
+		<td>Optinal Activity Definition Object</td>
 		<td>Metadata, <a href="#actdef">See below</a></td>
 	</tr>
 </table>